d-val/cognitive_battery_benchmark/experiments/model_development/utils/models/Video_Swin_Transformer/docs/tutorials/4_data_pipeline.md

 ]
 ```

-For each operation, we list the related dict fields that are added/updated/removed below, where `*` means the key may not be affected.
+For each operation, we list the related dict fields that are added/updated/removed.

 ### Data loading